Certified Network Infrastructure Design Professional (CNIDP®)

 The CNIDP® program is classroom based and led by one of CNet Training’s expert instructors.

 This program is designed for telecommunications and data communications engineers within the network cabling design and installation environment, and those wishing to extend their skills, knowledge, qualifications and certifications in relation to the planning and design of cable systems within different environments.
-Students will have sound knowledge of copper and fiber optic cabling infrastructure and awareness of networks, inside plant and outside plant.
+Learners will have sound knowledge of copper and fiber optic cabling infrastructure and awareness of networks, inside plant and outside plant.
 They will also have an understanding of how relevant standards are applied to design.

 The Certified Network Infrastructure Design Professional (CNIDP®) training program is 8 days in duration, split into a 5 day core unit (CNID®) and a 3 day professional unit (CNIDP®).